singatias/update-cloudflare-ddns/README.md

 # Cloudflare Dynamic DNS Setup

-This guide explains how to set up dynamic DNS with Cloudflare using Python inside a Docker container.
+This guide explains how to set up dynamic DNS with Cloudflare using Bash inside a Docker container.
 Before you start, you need to have a domain name that's set up to use Cloudflare's nameservers.

 ## Table of Contents
 1. [Prerequisites](#prerequisites)